EUROPEAN CHEER LEAGUE

 - Each ECU member federation can appoint only one (1) international competition for free for the ECL.
 Competition must be organized in the country which that ECU member federation is representing in the ECU.

-- Each ECU member federation needs to apply for the first ECL event by the end of August 2017 and for a second ECL event by the end of June 2017.
-The earlier that ECU receives the information, the more it can be advertised.
+- Each ECU member federation needs to apply for first ECL event by the end of August 2016 and for second ECL event by the end of June 2016.
+The earlier that ECU receives the information the more we can advertise it.
 Partial information about the competition will also be accepted but it must be complemented at a later time.
 A special ECL application form is provided by the ECU.

 - The ECL divisions must be judged by at least one scoring judge that is registered in the ECU Judges register.
 This judge must be an international judge (not from country of the organizer).
 ECU will provide the information about the ECU registered judges or help national federations to register their judges if this is necessary.